 Keeping the list small and doing a strong job on a subset of your application estate will yield positive benefits for application security in the longer term, and prevent stall-out and exhaustion.

-1. Key Risk Indicators (KRI) which measure the risks identified by the assessment program, and;
+1. Key Risk Indicators (KRIs) which measure the risks identified by the assessment program.

 Examples of KRIs for this program would include: number of vulnerabilities still open for each application, applications within open vulnerabilities that have suffered a successful attack within the last year, and applications with open vulnerabilities with no clear path towards remediation or where the risk has been accepted by the business unit.

-2. Key Performance Indicators (KPI) which measure the quality and coverage of the program's execution.
+2. Key Performance Indicators (KPIs) which measure the quality and coverage of the program's execution.

 Examples of KPIs for this program would include: number of high-risk applications, number of assessments performed, code/component coverage for each assessment, assessment coverage per business unit, number of vulnerabilities opened for each application, number of vulnerabilities addressed with a plan, and number of vulnerabilities closed or remediated.